2010 Annual Science Report

 Astrophysical Controls on the Elements of Life, Task 2: Model the Chemical and Dynamical Evolution of Massive Stars

-Investigator Frank Timmes and grad student Georgios Maskotsios have completed a study on the impact of experimentally determined nuclear rates and varying stellar and supernova conditions on the yield of heavy elements.
+Investigator Frank Timmes and Graduate Student Georgios Maskotsios (with collaborators at multiple institutions) have published a study on the impact of experimentally determined nuclear rates and varying stellar and supernova conditions on the yield of heavy elements.
+The group has also performed a study of the impact of 12C+12C reaction rates on s-process yields.

 PROJECT INVESTIGATORS:Patrick Young